 Price: MailerLite has a free plan up to 1,000 subscribers where you can send up to 12,000 emails per month

 GetResponse makes it easy to create an email newsletter campaign in no time, all on a modern interface.
-They make it simple to create beautiful emails and high-converting forms .
+In addition, they make it simple to create beautiful emails and high-converting forms .

-GetResponse gives users access to Autofunnel, which is a tool with over 30 pre-made landing pages and email templates created to generate sales.
-They include online marketing features to help users grow their businesses, like the ability to create and host webinars and build landing pages.
+GetResponse gives users access to Autofunnel, a tool with over 30 pre-made landing pages and email templates created to generate sales.
+In addition, they include online marketing features to help users grow their businesses, like the ability to create and host webinars and build landing pages.

 Additionally, GetResponse publishes marketing courses and resources to help users build their marketing skills.